Posted in Blog | Posted by Impact Partnership

 On your journey to becoming a financial advisor or agent, you’ve likely gone to school and sat through rigorous licensing exams.
 Maybe you were inspired by a relative or a financial professional in your community, or perhaps you were driven by a desire for helping others.
 Whatever their journeys look like, top advisors tend to share a few of the same traits.

-Being a “good” financial professional is subjective.
+Being a “good” financial professional is subjective and can come down to simple personality traits.
 What one client considers good may be vastly different from another’s definition, and that’s okay!
 Different people have different needs, so their advisors should be different, too.
-But we’ve found that top advisors have at least some of the following characteristics:
+But we’ve found that top advisors have at least some of the following skills:

 The ability to put yourself in someone else’s shoes and understand their feelings is paramount for financial advisors and agents.
 Your clients may have a lot of fear and anxiety when it comes to their money and their future, and it’s important that you understand those concerns.
-Empathy is an important part of building relationships outside of the office as well.
+Otherwise, you’re just a clerk shuffling money from one pair of hands to another.
+Relatability separates you from the pack and establishes all credibility which follows.

 You should be genuine and authentic in everything you do to help your clients.
 If your clients get the feeling that you don’t truly care for them, they may be reluctant to share their lives – and their business – with you.
 Authenticity often involves being open about your own shortcomings and failures, which is why many people struggle with it.
 But it is also about truly enjoying the work you do.